 Asthma in Schools

-On Monday, November 18, 2019, CAC will host a Kick Asthma Knowledge Forum at the UIC College of Nursing 3rd Floor Event Center located at 845 S. Damen in Chicago.
-We invite members and non-members to come to the event, share their work, network and hear from leaders in the field of asthma.
+On Monday, November 18, 2019, CAC hosted a Kick Asthma Knowledge Forum at the UIC College of Nursing.
+We invited members and non-members to come to the event, share their work, network and hear from leaders in the field of asthma.

 Time & Location

 3rd Floor Event Center

 8:00 am – 8:30 am – Registration and Continental Breakfast